Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

-Step back in time at the Langdon Hill House, a stunning Bed and Breakfast built in 1816 by Thomas McKelip.
-Nestled atop Baltimore Hill, this house became a strategic vantage point during the battle of Gettysburg.
+As featured in the Gettysburg Times and other publications.
+Step back in time at the Langdon Hill House, a stunning Bed and Breakfast built in 1816 by Thomas McKelip and lovingly restored over the last 2 years.

 This historic gem is steeped in captivating stories, with Confederate Lieutenant General Richard S Ewell standing just behind it, watching the fierce battle unfold on East Cemetery Hill.
 Imagine the soldiers who surrounded and occupied this very house, including the Hays Brigade, the infamous Louisiana Tigers.
+Evidence of sharpshooters in the attic, make that room even more in demand.

 The house was inevitably used for medical care after the battle with evidence of the wounded still visible.